gluster/glusterfs/doc/README.md

+## Developer Guide

+Gluster's contributors can check about the internals by visiting [Developer Guide Section](developer-guide).
+While it is not 'comprehensive', it can help you to get started.

+Also while coding, keep [Coding Standard](developer-guide/coding-standard.md) in mind.

+When you are ready to commit the changes, make sure you meet our [Commit message standard](developer-guide/commit-guidelines.md).

 ## Admin Guide ##

 The gluster administration guide is maintained at [github](https://github.com/gluster/glusterdocs).
 The browsable admin guide can be found [here](http://docs.gluster.org/en/latest/Administrator%20Guide/).